genropy/genropy_saved/docs/genro/webpage_elements/form/form_validations.rst

         validate_gridnodup = True

-    .. note:: it can be used only inside a :ref:`grid`.
+    .. note:: it can be used only inside a :ref:`grid`

     A validation that avoid having duplicates in a grid: it checks if the user insertion is already saved in the database, and validates the form if and